rem-code-s/canister_file_manager_frontend/README.md

 ##

-# File manager canister frontend
+# Canister file manager frontend

 This is a CRA app that is created to demo the possibilities of the [backend](https://github.com/rem-code-s/canister_file_manager_backend) canister.